radioperson1/MakeAIWork/README.md

 </ul>

 ### Removing Docker artifacts
+Removing images and/containers will not cause data loss.
+After removing the image, Docker will pull a new instance when you start a container.
 Docker images and containers can be removed (if not done automatically) by running
 ```sh
 run/clean_docker_artifacts.sh
 ```

-***NOTE
-Removing images and/containers will not cause data loss.
-After removing the image, Docker will pull a new instance when you start a container.
 ---

 ### References